Financial Aid

 INSTITUTIONAL FINANCING:

 Students who are unable to pay the tuition and fees in full may arrange a payment plan to be paid monthly or weekly to the school.
-Contracts are not sold to third parties; however, the school reserves the right to assign any unpaid balances to an outside agency for collections.
-Students in need of financial assistance will meet with the Financial Aid Department prior to enrollment in order to assess a payment plan.
-An installment plan will be set up based upon the student’s ability to make scheduled payments over the length of the program with a minimum down payment made prior to the first day of class.
+Contracts are not sold to third parties; however, the school reserves the right to assign any unpaid balances to an outside agency for collection.
+Students in need of financial assistance will meet with the Financial Aid Department prior to enrollment to assess a payment plan.
+An installment plan will be set up based on the student’s ability to make scheduled payments over the length of the program, with a minimum down payment made prior to the first day of class.

 SCHOLARSHIP:

 Scholarship opportunities may be available to students through various industry partners and organizations.
-Our Financial Aid Department can provide you links to possible scholarship opportunities students can apply for.
+Our Financial Aid Department can provide you links to possible scholarship opportunities for which students can apply.

 IMPORTANT INFORMATION: